shazow/spoiler-frame/README.md

 # Spoiler Frame

-I originally built a minimal version myself, but then used AI to one-shot a better version real quick.
+I originally built a minimal version myself, but then used AI to one-shot a better version real quick, then spent way more time fixing up the result. 🙃

 Initial prompt for Claude Sonnet 3.7: